mahsa-nazari/LLM-Assisted-ETL/README.md

     - For **required fields**, missing values (null or empty) are automatically filled with either `NaN` or a user-defined default value, maintaining consistency and minimizing errors downstream.
   - **Optimizes the data** to align with the constraints defined in the schema, reducing the need for manual pre-processing.
   - **Loads the processed data** into the destination database of your choice, ensuring a seamless transition from raw to structured data.
+  - **Provides step-by-step logs and warnings** for each stage of the transformation process, enabling users to track potential issues effectively.

 ### 4. **Adjustable Sample Rows**
 - Users can adjust the number of rows the LLM analyzes for schema inference, ensuring flexibility for different datasets.